MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 Maximum Impact: 55
 Assume the following:

-•	Tenant Isolation is enabled (10)
+- Tenant Isolation is enabled (10)

-•	At least one DLP policy is configured on the tenant (10)
+- At least one DLP policy is configured on the tenant (10)

-•	5 of 10 Environments have a Security Group.
+- 5 of 10 Environments have a Security Group

-•	2 of 10 Environments have IP Firewall.
+- 2 of 10 Environments have IP Firewall

-•	3 of 10 Environments have IP Cookie Bindings.
+- 3 of 10 Environments have IP Cookie Bindings

-•	Customer Lockbox is Off.
+- Customer Lockbox is Off

 Based on the hypothetical state above, the achieved score is: 10 + 10 + 5 + 2 + 3 or 30